nischal-shetty2/style-planner/README.md

 ## Overview

 **Style Planner** is an AI-powered web application that provides real-time weather information and personalized clothing suggestions for any location.
-Users can interact using voice or text, receive recommendations in English or Japanes.
+Users can interact using voice or text, receive recommendations in English or Japanese.
 The app is built with Next.js, and leverages AI for natural language understanding and outfit planning.

 ---